Accessibility links

 • Detailed guidance

-The format does not need to strictly match the format shown above.
+The format does not need to match the example exactly.
 For example, you might mark list items using hyphens (-), numbers, or other characters.

 Content

-Separate the process into logical steps, which will guide and support the AI.
+Separate the process into logical steps.
 You might separate the process roughly as follows:

 1. Identify the main focus of the story.